Singapore stocks finish stronger amid 'relief rally' across region

-SINGAPORE (THE BUSINESS TIMES) - Singapore shares closed higher on Monday (July 12) amid a "relief rally" across the region, although analysts warned not to rule out another roller-coaster trading ahead, given persistent risks, especially the rising Covid-19 outbreak in many parts of the world.
+Singapore shares closed higher yesterday amid a "relief rally" across the region, although analysts warned not to rule out another roller-coaster trading ahead, given persistent risks, especially the rising Covid-19 outbreak in many parts of the world.

 The key Straits Times Index rose 15.74 points, or 0.5 per cent, to finish at 3,147.14, to post its second straight day of gains.
 The upbeat note ushers a week when Singapore looks forward to an easing of curbs, including dining in for groups of up to five people.